nmb5908/Project-3/README.md

 --For user login see script.js
---For tenant, example username - 'Aksh', password - 'Ishika' --For staff, username - 'staff', password - 'staffpass' --For manager, username - 'manager', password - 'managerpass'
+--For tenant, example username - 'Aksh', password - 'Ishika' --For staff, username - 'staff', password - 'staffpass' --For manager, username - 'Naman', password - 'managerpass'